jpsaha/typst-site/README.md

 python3 scripts/lint/check_og.py
 ```

-This validates generated Open Graph assets and their relationship to the source metadata/build output.
+This validates generated Open Graph assets and their relationship to source metadata and published output.

 ---